steam-market-forecast/steam-market-api-service/README.md

 4. Run `poetry install` to install project dependencies
 5. Run `poetry shell` to enter in the python virtual environment

-If you want to use the only the poetry development environment:
+If you want to use only the poetry development environment:

 1. Run `poetry install` to install project dependencies
 2. Run `poetry shell` to enter in the python virtual environment